Tern: Conservation status

 The Australasian fairy tern is described as "vulnerable".
 Disturbance by humans, dogs and vehicles, predation by introduced species and inappropriate water level management in South Australia are the main reasons for its decline.
 Five species are "near threatened", indicating less severe concerns or only potential vulnerability.
 The elegant tern is so categorised because 95% of the population breeds on one island, Isla Rasa in the Gulf of California, and the Kerguelen tern has a population of less than 5,000 adults breeding on small and often stormy islands in the southern Indian Ocean.
 Three species, the Inca, Damara, and river terns, are expected to decline in the future due to habitat loss and disturbance.
 Some tern subspecies are endangered, including the California least tern and the Easter Island race of the grey noddy.

 Most tern species are declining in numbers due to the loss or disturbance of breeding habitat, pollution and increased predation.
 Gull populations have increased over the last century because of reduced persecution and the availability of food from human activities, and terns have been forced out of many traditional nesting areas by the larger birds.
-A few species are defying the trend and showing local increases, including the Arctic tern in Scandinavia, Forster's tern around the Great Lakes, the Sandwich tern in eastern North America and its yellow-billed subspecies, the Cayenne tern, in the Caribbean.
+A few species are defying the trend and showing local increases, including the Arctic tern in Scandinavia, Forster's tern around the Great Lakes, Cabot's tern in eastern North America and its yellow-billed subspecies, the Cayenne tern, in the Caribbean.

 Terns are protected by international legislation such as the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) and the US-Canada Migratory Bird Treaty Act of 1918.
 Parties to the AWEA agreement are required to engage in a wide range of conservation strategies described in a detailed action plan.
 The plan is intended to address key issues such as species and habitat conservation, management of human activities, research, education, and implementation.
 The North American legislation is similar, although there is a greater emphasis on protection.